op7ic/DNS-Testing-Script/README.md

 - **Comprehensive statistics** including effective block rates
 - **Security recommendations** based on test results
 - **UTC timestamps** - All times are recorded in UTC ISO 8601 format
+- **Fisher-Yates shuffle** used for random array choices based on downloaded domains

 ## How It Works